 - The NT’s mineral producers sold $4.3 billion worth of commodities in 2023-24, a 1.6% decline from 2022-23 (Table 1) (Chart 2).

-- The NT also produces a range of non-metallic minerals such as rock, sand, gravel and quicklime that contributed about 1.7% to the total value of mineral commodities sold in 2023-24.
+- The NT also produces a range of non-metallic minerals such as rock, sand, gravel and quicklime that contributed about 1.7% to the value of mineral output sold in 2023-24.

 - The NT’s metallic mineral commodities are predominantly exported overseas (with the exception of gold dore production, much of which is transported to the Perth mint for processing).